Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 Introduction

 The rapid growth of data-driven enterprises has placed immense pressure on IT infrastructures to provide scalability, resilience, and security.
-Organizations increasingly adopt hybrid network architectures that blend on-premises infrastructure with cloud resources to support business continuity and disaster recovery.
+Organizations increasingly adopt hybrid network architectures that blend on-premises infrastructure with cloud resources to support business continuity, disaster recovery, and secure backup operations.

-This study presents the design and implementation of a Hybrid Data Centre Network tailored for outsourced backup operations.
-The project integrates on-premises servers, remote sites, and a cloud-based backup infrastructure, ensuring low latency, secure communication, and high availability.
+This study presents a design and implementation of a Hybrid Data Centre Network tailored for outsourced backup operations, integrating on-premises servers, remote sites, and cloud-based backup infrastructure, ensuring low latency, secure communication, and high availability.

 Research and Planning

-• Hybrid Network Models — Analysis of on-premises and cloud integration strategies, including cost, performance, and operational trade-offs.
+• Hybrid Network Models — Analysis of cloud and on-premises integration strategies.

-• Backup and Disaster Recovery (BDR) Practices — Review of redundancy models, data protection mechanisms, and compliance requirements.
+• Backup & Disaster Recovery (BDR) — Redundancy models, data protection mechanisms, compliance requirements.

-4. Ensuring future scalability for expansion and cloud growth.
+4. Ensuring scalability for future expansion and cloud adoption.

 • On-Premises Data Centre